janicemiranda/fetch-coding-exercise-sdet/README.md

 # Fetch SDET Coding Exercise

-This repository contains is a test automation project that uses Webdriver.IO and Cucumber to resolve a game where we must find a fake gold bar amongst a provided set of 9 gold bars.
+This repository contains a test automation project that uses Webdriver.IO and Cucumber to resolve a game where we must find a fake gold bar amongst a provided set of 9 gold bars.
 The test automation is used against a react app that simulates the scaling process.
-The objective of this test automation is to display the process where the fake gold bar is found using the least number of weighings.
+The objective of this test automation is to display the process of finding the fake gold bar using the least number of weighings.

 ## Installation and Execution

-It is assumed this test will be executed in a UNIX-like environment.
+- It is assumed this test will be executed in a UNIX-like environment.
+- Google Chrome browser must be installed in order to run the test automation.

-1. Open a terminal window and clone the repository to your system.
-(You may be required to download Comand Line Developer Tools, if it is not already installed on your system, after it's installed continue cloning this repository.)
+1. Download and unzip the project .zip file or you may also open a terminal window and clone the repository to your system.
 ```
 git clone https://github.com/janicemiranda/fetch-sdet-coding-exercise.git
 ```

-2. Install Node.js
+2. Open the project file path to the terminal
+3. Run the following commands to install Node.js
 - Install Node Version Manager
 ```
 curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.7/install.sh | bash